Press Release by Barrister Asad Iftikhar.

 Qadeer Tanoli in The News:

-Despite efforts of different town administrations, the numbers of stray dogs is increasing in the metropolis, posing a potential threat of rabies in the city.
+Despite efforts of different town administrations, there the numbers of stray dogs is increasing in the metropolis, pill posing a potential threat of rabies in the city.

 The health department of the City District Government Karachi (CDGK) provides poisonous capsules to town administrations on demand.
 It is the responsibility of every town administration to initiate either full fledged campaigns against stray dogs or address any complaints in this respect at any time of the year.
 Stray dogs can be seen in almost in every town but those areas are their special breeding points where storm water drains are situated.
 For instance, stray dogs are found in abundance alongside the banks of the Mahmoodabad Nullah and Manzoor Colony Nullah.